sytabaresa/kingly/README.md

   a formalization of the computing machine brings desired benefits.

 # So what is an Extended Hierarchical State Transducer ?
+Not like it matters so much but anyways.
+Feel free to skip that section if you have little interest in computer science.

-Let's build the concept progressively.
+Alright, let's build the concept progressively.

 An [automaton](https://en.wikipedia.org/wiki/Automata_theory) is a construct made of states designed to determine if a sequence of inputs should be accepted or rejected.
 It looks a lot like a